We are proud to have been designated a military-friendly school by G.I. Jobs magazines.

 Buffalo, NY 14202

-The VA will issue the corresponding approval paperwork, which then must be submitted to, and verified by, the Registrar’s Office Certifying Official at AIC each semester you are enrolled.
+The VA will issue the corresponding approval paperwork, which then must be submitted to, and verified by, the Registrar’s Office Certifying Official at AIC.

-Below are several links to help you find the information you need to take advantage of your benefits.
+Below are some links to help you find the information you need to take advantage of your benefits.